dizpunk/cheatsheets/languages/python.md

 list = ["A", 5, 6, True]
 ```

-Get length
+Get length.
 ```
 len(list)
 ```

-Check for existence
+Check for existence.
 ```
 1 in list  # => True
 ```

-Access a list like any array
+Access a list like any array.
 ```
 list[0]
 list[-1] (last element)
 ```

-Get index of first matching item
+Get index of first matching item.
 ```
 list.index(value)
 ```

-Insert, append and pop
+Insert, append and pop.
 ```
 list.insert(index, value)
 list.append(3)    # list is now [1, 2, 4, 3]